zxc7563598/astro-theme-pure/README.md

 Theme includes a lot of components, which can not only be used in the theme, but also in other astro projects.

 > For other astro projects, UnoCSS is required.
+See [Package README](https://github.com/cworld1/astro-theme-pure/blob/main/packages/pure/README.md#use-with-common-astro-project) for more details.

 - Basic components: `Aside`, `Tabs`, `Timeline`, `Steps`, `Spoiler`...
 - Advanced components: `GithubCard`, `LinkPreview`, `Quote`, `QRCode`...